Looking for work

 You may have studied in college or at university, or worked in the past so you have skills that potential employers may want or need.
 Understanding how to sell yourself as a potential employee is important for anybody looking for work.
 This is especially so if you have sight loss, and making yourself stand out with relevant experience will help you with finding employment.
 One of the ways to give yourself relatable experience is through voluntary work.

-For more information about volunteering and how it can lead to full time employment, please see our Volunteering and job seeking page.
+Find out more about volunteering and how it can lead to full time employment

 Writing a CV